Charles Masson

 Charles Masson (1800–1853) was the pseudonym of James Lewis, a British East India Company soldier, independent explorer and pioneering archaeologist and numismatist.
 He was the first European to discover the ruins of Harappa near Sahiwal in Punjab, now in Pakistan.
 He found the ancient city of Alexandria in the Caucasus (modern Begram) dating to Alexander the Great.
-He unlocked the now-extinct language known as Kharoshthi.

-At the time of the 1838 First Anglo-Afghan War, Masson had spent more time in Afghanistan then any other British subject.
-He was a minority voice critical of the invasion and accurately predicted it would be a disaster for the Empire.
+He unlocked the now-extinct script known as Kharoshthi.
+At the time of the 1838 First Anglo-Afghan War, Masson had spent more time in Afghanistan than any other British subject.
+He was a minority voice critical of the invasion and accurately predicted it would be a disaster for the British Empire.

 Early life

 Charles Masson was born on 16 February 1800 at 58 Aldermanbury within the City of London.
 He was the elder son of George Lewis and Mary Hopcraft.
 His father was a tradesman and a member of the Needlemakers Company.
 His mother's family were farmers in Croughton, Northamptonshire, who subsequently became brewers.
 His younger brother George was born in 1803.
 Charles went to school in Walthamstow, almost certainly Monoux School (now Sir George Monoux College), where he learned some Latin and Greek.
 On leaving school he worked as a clerk with a silk and insurance broker in the city.
 When aged 21 he enlisted with the army of the British East India Company and sailed for Bengal on 17 January 1822.